FlyingCow31/Fallpy-Bird/README.md

 - Ennemies
 - Flappy Bird experience upgraded !
 - Simple game
+- Guns.

 ## Roadmap

+- Add functional guns

 - Add additionnals guns

 - Add coins

 - Add a new hidden level

+- Add a way to win the game

+- Add some animations

+- Fix the sound effects

+- Add boosters (like a nuke or something idk)

+- Make the ennemies spawn faster when winning a lot of points

 - Remove Herobrine